jmbish04/workersai/copilot_instructions.md

 ```

 ## Useful Tips
 - To deploy: commit to `main`.
-GitHub Actions auto-publishes with Wrangler.
+GitHub Actions auto-deploys with Wrangler.
 - Use `CACHE.get/put` for fast reads.
 - Use `env.DB.prepare` for SQL queries via Drizzle.
 - AI available via `env.AI.run()` calls.

+## Default Package Manager
+- Use `pnpm` for all installs and builds
+- Install it locally with: `npm install -g pnpm`

 ## Best Prompts for Copilot
-- "Generate Durable Object to store session data."
-- "Write SQL schema for user metadata."
-- "Use AI binding to classify text
+- "Genera